How Women Think About Sex

 “I think about sex every nine seconds and every 12 seconds I think about killing myself.”
 That was Signe Baumane‘s response when I emailed asking for an interview, showing me that self awareness comes when you least expect it.

-Signe Baumane: They were upset – I’m actually pretty sure they still are.
+They were upset – I’m actually pretty sure they still are.
 When the film premiered in Latvia in August, 600 people came to the premiere and 60 of them were my relatives.
-The younger generation were like, “Oh my god we finally understand ourselves.”
-The rest of them weren’t as impressed with me exposing our family’s dirty laundry.
+The younger generation were like “Oh my god we finally understand ourselves.”
+The rest of them weren’t as impressed with me outing our family’s dirty laundry.

+The only reason my family feels like they are so special, so unique is because they don’t talk to other people about any of it.

-To me it feels like it doesn’t really make a difference whether the women in the film were relatives or not.
+To me it feels like it doesn’t really make a difference whether those women in the film suffering from mental disorders were relatives or not.
 What seems to connect their stories for me is a kind of suppression of their feelings or desires.

 I think that genetic make-up can be partly blamed for mental illnesses but you are also right.
 I find it interesting that only one of these women was able to escape the doom of madness; me.
 That’s partly because I’m educated in a certain way – I studied philosophy, so I was able to analyse myself enough to figure out where I am and where I’m going.